ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 ### Journals

-Like the Projects page, the **Journals** library view displays a paginated listing of all the Journals on the instance.
-Each listing includes the Journal Title, Background Image, Description, and a listing of the eight issues most recently added to the journal, followed by a link reading “See All Issues”  that takes a user to the Manifold landing page for that Journal.
+Like the Projects page, the **Journals** library view represents every journal on the instance with its thumbnail or logo in a paginated grid view below a search bar and two dropdowns to filter the listings by title, creation or modification date, and subject.
+See the [Journals section](../backend/journals.md) for more on how these features work individually and in tandem with one another.

 :::note I Don’t See a Journals Listing
 The listing for Journals will only appear if there is a Journal in the instance *and* your user credentials allow you to access it.
 E.g., If you have a Reader role and the instance has a Journal in Draft Mode, the Journals listing will not appear for you.